 Collaboration is a major part of our approach.
 If you join us as an undergraduate, you will work with students in the Drama and Production Arts departments during the first year workshop project.
 And each year, our facilities are handed over to students for an entire day of collaborative showcases as part of the annual Guildhall Festival.
-Every undergraduate Music student at Guildhall School is also trained to work collaboratively in community settings.
+Every undergraduate Music student at Guildhall School is trained to work collaboratively in community settings, and the School's cross-arts programme undisciplined offers opportunities for students to collaborate, apply for funding and much more.